SamuelB2020/regexTutorial/rePart1.md

 # Markdown Tutorial Part 1: Regex in General

 ## What is a Regex?
  Simply a regex is a pattern to match characters or character combinations in a string.
-They are mainly used to remove characters or ccombinations or to search for them in a given string.
+They are mainly used to remove characters or combinations or to search for them in a given string.

  In Javascript a regex is enclosed with forward slashes like